Scarabei/Flutter/README.md

 This is an artifact published in the JitPack repository.
 This is not functional, however, and only provides stubbed implementations of the Flutter API.
 All methods in all classes throw a runtime exception.
 Because an Android app runs on a device, it will never use these libraries for execution, but the API compatibility allows an app to be compiled as if it was the real library.

+That would be useful if you are trying to build a java part of your flutter plugin implementation.

 ## Repo
 [![](https://jitpack.io/v/Scarabei/Flutter.svg)](https://jitpack.io/#Scarabei/Flutter)